Living with limited space doesn’t mean you need to limit the number of appliances you have.

 It goes without saying that, living in a flat, you will need a small tumble dryer.
 But how small should you be looking at?

-It is worth noting that small tumble dryers will generally dry clothes at a slower rate, due to the smaller space available in the drum, meaning they may be less energy efficient.
+It’s also worth noting that small tumble dryers will generally dry clothes at a slower rate, due to the smaller space available in the drum, meaning they may be less energy efficient.

-Vented tumble dryers are the more common tumble dryer design.
-They remove water from the dryer using a long hose connected to the machine, which then vents the water outside of your home.
+These appliances remove water from the dryer using a long hose connected to the machine, which then vents the water outside of your home.